Haverhill Board & Committees

 Our Board of Directors is made up of volunteers from the community.
 Your help and expertise is always needed.
 We hope each association member will take his/her turn in being an active member of the Association.
 If you would like to help, or if you have any questions or comments, please contact your area director or any of our board members.
-Board meetings are held on the second Thursday of every month at 7:00pm, normally at the Aboite Library in the Large Community Room.
-Time and/or location changes will be posted to the website or Haverhill Facebook page.
+Board meetings are held quarterly.
+Time and location information will be posted to the website or Haverhill Facebook page.

 Current Board Members

 |Area 6 Director||Jill Webb|

 Duties of Board Officers